Your website’s contact form may seem like the most mundane element of your site, but every marketer should pay attention to it.

 Don’t spend too much time focusing on the design of your contact page.
 Your visitors won’t be wowed by aesthetics.
 That won’t drive them to contact you.
 Instead, focus on reducing friction to improve conversions.

 No matter what you do with your contact form, the more friction you eliminate, the more goal completions and submissions you’ll see.

-What are some ways you’ve improved your contact page to generate more leads?
+How have you improved your contact page to generate more leads?